 How to Use Uber & Lyft: Ridesharing Basics

-First things first for beginners — if you’ve never used a ridesharing service, the way it works is pretty simple.
-Download the company’s app to your smartphone and set up an account with your credit card linked to it.
-I recommend doing this before you plan to use a ridesharing app on a trip so you aren’t fumbling with credit cards and kids in transit!
+First things first for beginners -- if you've never used a ridesharing service, the way it works is pretty simple.
+Download the company's app to your smartphone and set up an account with your credit card linked to it.

 There are sometimes promo codes for newbies to get discounts on your first few rides, so get a referral from a friend before signing up.
-Or feel free to use mine for some ride credit to get started (LESLIE620998 for Lyft)!
+Or feel free to use mine for some ride credit to get started (LESLIE620998 for Lyft).

-When you need to be picked up, go into the app and select that you want a ride (both of these apps have several other options these days like food delivery, scooters, etc.!).
+When you need to be picked up, go into the app and select that you want a ride (both of these apps have several other options these days like food delivery, scooters, bikes, etc.!).
 The app will automatically geolocate you where you are standing.

-Sometimes the correct address is found but you can adjust in a few ways from there.
+Sometimes the correct address is found, but you can adjust in a few ways from there.
 You can drag and drop the pin to the right physical spot or enter in an address manually.
 In some locations (especially airports), there are designated rideshare pickup spots.
 Both the Lyft and Uber apps will prompt you to go to those spots and sometimes even give you choices to indicate which door number or zone you are standing in.

 You'll also input your destination into the app as well - either by typing in the name of a destination (like an airport name) or an address.
 If you've ever used Google or Apple Maps to get directions, the apps will work similarly at this step.

-Finally, request the kind of car size and amenities you need (there are quite a few options – more on that later).
-You’ll be able to see approximately how many minutes you will need to wait until each car type arrives.
-If you are traveling in the future, it’s even possible to schedule a ride (highly recommended for early morning trips!)
+Finally, request the kind of car size and amenities you need (there are quite a few options - more on that later).
+You'll be able to see approximately how many minutes you will need to wait until each car type arrives.

 After making a request for a car in the app, your driver will then come to you.
 You can watch his or her progress via GPS in the app.
 The app will show you what your driver and the car will look like (as well as the license plate number) so you can spot it approaching.
 The app further allows you to text or call your driver if you need to communicate additional information which sometimes happen if you can't quite find each other.
 Hop in when your driver arrives and be pleasant and courteous.
 Remember: the apps allow drivers to rate YOU just like you rate THEM!